carloso0114/library/README.md

 ### Setup

 - Open Terminal
-- In your prefered folder, run `git clone https://github.com/pacyL2K19/library`
+- In your prefered folder, run `https://github.com/carloso0114/library.git`
 - Open the `index.html` in the folder to run the project